belgianmobileid/doc/azureB2C/index.md

 itsme® API allows partners to use verified identities for authentication and authorization on web desktop, mobile web or mobile applications.

-Learn how to integrate our services that you and your business will benefit from.
+Learn how to integrate our services with Azure Active Directory B2C.
 For a more detailed, in-depth explanation of each, please read through the appropriate developer docs.

 # Use cases